telerik/ajax-docs/controls/pivotgrid/functionality/scrolling.md

 When scrolling is enabled, scroll bars appear on the grid when the number of records it displays would cause it to exceed the value of **ScrollHeight**:
 ![pivotgrid-scrolling](images/pivotgrid-scrolling.png)

->note To optimize the RadPivotGrid loading time when scrolling is enabled, you may consider defining **ColumnHeaderCellStyle.Width** and **RowHeaderCellStyle.Height** properties.
+>tip To optimize the RadPivotGrid loading time when scrolling is enabled, you may consider defining **ColumnHeaderCellStyle.Width** and **RowHeaderCellStyle.Height** properties.
 Thus the pivotgridwill not execute additional scripts for aligning.
 >